Dry Needling Brisbane

 Dry needling the calves is a very commonly used technique to reduce muscle overload in these muscles.
 Runners often experience calf tension that is not responsive to massage alone, however when combined with dry needling this type of muscle overload can begin to subside for longer and longer periods.

-Dry needling can improve range of motion of the low back and glutes – improving forward bend movement and decreasing pain sensations.
-The common structures for dry needling include the deep multifidi of the spine (which canb’t be affected by hands or elbow), the quadrates lumborum and the gluteal muscles.
+Dry needling can improve range of motion of the low back and glutes – improving forward bending movements and decreasing pain sensations.
+The common structures for dry needling include the deep multifidi of the spine (which can’t be treated by the hands or elbow), the quadrates lumborum and the gluteal muscles.
 For back pain with sciatica it may be wise to book in for a Myotherapy consultation as the myotherapist can use electro needling to reduce nerve referrals and improve pain free movement.

 Dry needling can be effective for muscle tension and stiffness in the hamstrings, allowing deep tissue massage to work well.
 Commonly people present to the clinic with something called proximal hamstring tendinopathy – which is an overload injury that effects the tendon of the hamstring where it attaches to the sit-bone (ischial tuberosity – pain at the gluteal fold).
 Proximal hamstring tendinopathy is not usually responsive to either massage or dry needling and usually responds well to an exercise intervention such as the hamstring slider eccentric exercise or the Nordic hamstring curl.